-This course will address the nature and needs of children in poverty.
-Fundamental issues will be included, such as risk indicators, health issues, the hidden rules of poverty, the need for self-efficacy, and learned optimism.
-Family and community partnerships and curriculum design necessities will be addressed.
-This course is in keeping with a growing educational need, but also God's heart for the poor, and children in particular.
+Credits: 3 This course will address the definition, nature, and needs of children in poverty.
+Essential issues, such as risk indicators, health issues, the hidden rules of poverty, the need for self-efficacy, and learned optimism will be examined.
+Family and community partnerships necessities will be addressed.
+This course is in keeping with a growing educational need, but also God's heart for the poor and children.
+Undergraduate